Liwmo/liwmo.github.io/_posts/2017-10-05-the-photoelectric-effect.markdown

 tags: physics lab education demo
 excerpt_separator: <!--more-->
 ---
 A while back, I created [a small demo][1] on Khan Academy.
-Since I've decided to use this blog to post educational material (and other things that I've yet to decide on), I figured that I may as well take the time to share and flesh out a mini lesson plan while I'm at it.
-Of course, after I found a way to embed Processing.js, I realized that the default angle mode is in radians while I had specified everything in degrees.
-As a result, the CodePen snippet below has some slight (somewhat hacky) modifications from the one I posted on Khan Academy, but it's mostly identical.
-Either way, this is a good reminder to 1.) use radians from now on, and 2.) maybe work on factoring out all those literals into constant variables so that I don't have to go on a programmer's version of hide-and-go seek.
-With that out of the way, onto the lab!
+Since I've decided to use this blog to post educational material (and other things that I have yet to decide on), I figured that I may as well take the time to share and flesh out a mini lesson plan.
+Of course, after I found a way to embed Processing.js, I realized that the default angle mode is in radians while Khan Academy defaults to degrees.
+As a result, the CodePen snippet below has some hacky-looking modifications from the original, but it's mostly identical.
+Either way, this is a good reminder to 1.) use radians from now on, and 2.) work on factoring out more constant variables so that I don't have to go on a programmer's version of hide-and-go seek.
+With that mental note out of the way, onto the lab!
 <!--more-->
 ## Background

 There are already lots of great resources explaining the [history][2] behind the photoelectric effect and the phenomenon itself.
-Consequently, in an attempt to provide something with a small twist, I've decided to opt for an "exploratory" approach.
+Consequently, in an attempt to provide something with a twist, I've decided to opt for an exploratory approach.
 With that said, I'll still provide a brief recap so that we can "stand on the shoulders of giants".

 Once upon a time, there was a great light debate.
 On one side was the wave theory of light, and on the other side was the particle theory.
 Christiaan Huygens, a Dutch physicist, argued that light behaved as a wave and that each point of a wavefront was itself a source of radiation that propagated outwards with the same frequency and phase.
 He published this result in 1678, now known as Huygens' Principle, in his *[Traité de la Lumière][3]* (*Treatise on Light*).